UC-Irvine-Theory/MinWidthPhylogeneticTrees/README.md

 ## Contact

 This module was made by the University of California, Irvine Computer Science Theory group.
-Please send comments to jjbesavi @ uci.edu
+Please send comments to jjbesavi at uci.edu